qaxuDev/CBFF/README.md

 # 🌍 Cross Branch Feature Fusion Decoder for Consistency Regularization-based Semi-Supervised Change Detection

-Welcome to the official repository of our paper "[*Cross Branch Feature Fusion Decoder for Consistency Regularization-based Semi-Supervised Change Detection*]([https://ieeexplore.ieee.org/document/10965597](https://ieeexplore.ieee.org/abstract/document/10446862))"!
+Welcome to the official repository of our paper "[*Cross Branch Feature Fusion Decoder for Consistency Regularization-based Semi-Supervised Change Detection*](https://ieeexplore.ieee.org/abstract/document/10446862)"!
 Our paper has been accepted by IEEE ICASSP 2024.

-Our method introduces a novel CBFFBlock (Cross-Branch Feature Fusion Block) that synergistically combines CNN and Transformer features under consistency regularization, achieving unprecedented performance in semi-supervised change detection with minimal labeled data.

----
+## 🔍 Introduction

+Semi-supervised change detection (SSCD) utilizes partially labeled data and a large amount of unlabeled data to detect changes.
+However, the transformer-based SSCD network does not perform as well as the convolution-based SSCD network due to the lack of labeled data.
+To overcome this limitation, we introduce a new decoder called Cross Branch Feature Fusion (CBFF), which combines the strengths of both local convolutional branch and global transformer branch.
+The convolutional branch is easy to learn and can produce high-quality features with a small amount of labeled data.
+The transformer branch, on the other hand, can extract global context features but is hard to learn without a lot of labeled data.
+Using CBFF, we build our SSCD model based on a strong-to-weak consistency strategy.
+Through comprehensive experiments on WHU-CD and LEVIR-CD datasets, we have demonstrated the superiority of our method over seven state-of-the-art SSCD methods.

-## 🏗️ Framework Overview
+## 🏗️ Framework

+Our CD network consists of a difference feature generator, a bottleneck, three cross-branch feature fusion modules, and two prediction heads.
 <div align="left">
   <img src="figs/network.png" alt="SSCD Network Architecture" width="500">
   <p><em>Network architecture: Dual-input ResNet backbone → Feature difference → CBFFBlocks → Dual-head classification.</em></p>
 </div>

+Our SSCD training framework consists of supervised training part and unsupervised training part utilizing consistency regularization.
 <div align="left">
   <img src="figs/SSCDframework.png" alt="SSCD Training Framework" width="500">
   <p><em>Semi-supervised training framework with supervised CE loss and unsupervised consistency regularization.</em></p>